AS Course Outline

 What is Physics?

 As you probably know from GCSE, Physics is the science of the physical world.
-There are few completely new topics at A-level that you won't have come across.
-Many Higher Level calculation topics are simply repeated, e.g. acceleration and kinetic/potential energy, voltage-current-resistance, while others e.g. heat energy electromagnetism and astronomy have calculation introduced at A-level, while only descriptive at GCSE.
-Maths is involved in A-level Physics but you do not need to do A-level Maths.
-You just need to be good at most of the higher-tier GCSE maths, e.g. formulae (using and re-arranging them), graphs e.g. y=mx+c, Pythagoras, sin cos and tan percentages and standard form.
+There are few completely new topics at AS-level that you won't have come across.
+AS level physics is simply GCSE work on mechanics, electricity and waves in more detail.
+Most GCSE Higher Level calculation topics are simply repeated, e.g. acceleration and kinetic/potential energy, voltage-current-resistance, while others e.g. heat, energy, electromagnetism and astronomy have calculations introduced at A-level, but are only descriptive at GCSE.
+Maths is involved in A-level Physics, and it is highly recommended that Maths is taken in tandem with Physics (you will even repeat the same Mechanics material in both Maths and Physics!).
+However, you don't need A Level Maths to be successful in Physics, you just need to be comfortable with most of the higher-tier GCSE maths, e.g. formulae (using and re-arranging them), graphs e.g. y=mx+c, Pythagoras, sin, cos and tan percentages and standard form.

 AS-level Physics involves mechanics; motion, forces, momentum, kinetic/potential energy, and stretching solids, Hooke's Law.
-We study electricity, both circuits and the how current is explained by electrons, then waves e.g. light and sound waves).
+We study electricity, both circuits and how current is explained by electrons, then waves (e.g. light and sound waves).
 Other topics include refraction, diffraction, interference and sound waves in musical instruments.
-We study the wave and particle photon nature of light called quantum physics.
+We study the wave and particle photon nature of light in quantum physics.

-In the second year of the course, not AS, you will study further mechanics topics such as circular motion and oscillations, heat energy, the kinetic molecule theory of gases, astronomy-planet orbits, stars and the Big Bang theory of the Universe, electromagnetism (motors, generators, transformers), radioactivity, particle physics and medical physics.
-There is no "coursework" or practical examinations to worry about.
-Instead you will do experiments on most topics throughout the course and will answer exam questions about the experiments you did.
+In the second year of the course, moving from AS to A Level, you will study further mechanics topics e.g. circular motion and oscillations, heat energy, the kinetic molecule theory of gases, astronomy-planet orbits, star life cycles, the Big Bang theory of the Universe, electromagnetism (motors, generators, transformers), radioactivity, particle physics and medical physics (e.g. how X-Ray machines work).
+There is no “coursework” or practical examinations to worry about.
+You will do experiments throughout the course and answer exam questions about these in the exams.
 There will be two exam papers to do in May/June.
-There will be multiple choice and structured questions with a mix of calculations and descriptive work.
+There will be multiple-choice and structured questions with a mix of calculations and descriptive work.
 You may need to write a paragraph to explain something but no essays.
-The whole syllabus, all modules 1-4 will be examined in both papers.
-You get a formula sheet in the exams.
+The whole AS syllabus, modules 1-4 will be examined in both papers.
+You get a comprehensive formula sheet in the exams.

 Students will face questions based on: